igor-sb/bluprint/README.rst

 * Mix and match Python, R, Jupyter and RMarkdown notebooks.

-* Reproducibility by locking Python/R dependencies through integration with PDM and renv.
+* Locking Python and R dependencies using PDM and renv.

-* Support for simple notebook workflows.
+* Simple notebook workflows.

 Usage